Ericqle/eecs221_project/README.md

 Overview of tasks completed:

-    1. Store warehouse's data in the form of ArrayList<Item>
+    1. Store warehouse's data after workers input the DataFile's address
     2. Show the overall map with shelf locations in the form of ascii
-    3. Give the option that workers can select which item he/she want to pick or just exit.
+    3. Give the option that let workers select item he/she want or just exit.
-    4. Once workers input the product's ID, our app will show the path to the selected item from the start point and show the instructions step by step.
+    4. Once workers input the product's ID, our app will show the path to the selected item from the start point(0,0) and show the instructions step by step.
 Overview of known bugs:

-    Not Found
+    1. Not Found